-The objective of this course is to train new staff accountants, data processing employees, para-professionals, and bookkeepers to prepare a complicated federal individual income tax return.
+The objective of this course is to train new staff accountants, data processing employees, paraprofessionals, and bookkeepers to prepare a moderately complex federal individual income tax return.
 Over the years, thousands of new staff have received practical, hands-on experience to become familiar with tax forms.
 This course covers the latest tax law changes, making it essential for your new staff.

 - Preparation of various Form 1040 individual tax returns and schedules; provided answers include “filled-in” forms

 - Coverage of §199A qualified business income, its calculation, limitations, and examples

 - Dividends and interest – Ordinary, return of capital, and capital gain distribution dividends; tax-exempt interest, original issue discount, etc.